-Your family life is now being examined by complete strangers and has thrown your routines into disarray.
+Your family life is now being examined by strangers and has thrown your routines into disarray.
 You’ve never even been ticketed for a speeding violation in your entire life- now a CPS investigator is asking you questions about the possibility that you or your spouse abused or neglected your child.

-A detailed explanation of a CPS case is what you will find in this series of blog posts
+A detailed explanation of a CPS case is what you will find in this series of blog posts.

 A CPS case can impact your relationship with your child forever

-Make no mistake, you can be an involved, honest and good parent and still risk losing your rights to your child in a CPS case.
+You can be an involved, honest and good parent and still risk losing your rights to your child in a CPS case.
 It does not matter if you were a Girl Scout mom or led youth groups at your local church.

-Fortunately for you and your spouse, if your case does end up going to court the case itself is kept on a timeline that forces CPS to complete the process in twelve months or less.
+Fortunately for you and your spouse, if your case does end up going to court, the case itself is kept on a timeline that forces CPS to complete the process in twelve months or less.